 ruby wpscan –url www.local.com –wordlist wpw_pwd_dictionary.txt –username admin –threads 50

 Password Strength Test of Multiple WordPress Users with WPScan

-To check the password strength of multiple or all of the WordPress users with the WPScan WordPress Security Scanner, use the same commands used in the previous examples but without the –username argument.
+To check the password strength of multiple WordPress users with the WPScan WordPress Security Scanner, use the same commands used in the previous examples.
+However, do not use the –username argument.
 Example follows:

 ruby wpscan.rb www.local.com –wordlist wpw_pwd_dictionary.txt

-If the target WordPress site has a large number of users the password brute force attack / password strength check might take a very long time and might affect the performance of the website or blog.
+If the target WordPress site has a large number of users the password brute force attack / password strength check might take quite long to complete and might affect the performance of the website or blog.
 In such case, it is recommended to first enumerate the WordPress users with WPScan and then choose the users of whom you would like to check the strength of their passwords.

 Security is not a one time fix, but a continuous process.
 So even when you enforce strong WordPress passwords with policies, implement a firewall and take other WordPress security measures, you should always run the occasional security scans with WPScan.